redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 rhods-notebooks                                                   Active
 ```

-You or your data scientists must create additional projects for the applications that will use your machine learning models.

 >IMPORTANT
 Do not install independent software vendor (ISV) applications in namespaces associated with OpenShift AI.

->IMPORTANT
-The RHOAI Operator has instances deployed as a result of Install the operator.

 ```sh
 oc get DSCInitialization,FeatureTracker -n redhat-ods-operator